List of Malagasy submissions for the Academy Award for Best International Feature Film

 Madagascar has submitted films for the Academy Award for Best International Feature Film since 2025.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
+The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
+Following this, they vote via secret ballot to determine the five nominees for the award.

+As of 2026, Madagascar has submitted only one film, Disco Afrika: A Malagasy Story (2025), but it was not nominated.